ibexa/documentation-developer/docs/templating/twig_function_reference/product_twig_functions.md

 ### `ibexa_format_price`

-The `ibexa_format_price` filter formats the price value by placing currency code either on the left or on the right from the numerical value.
+The `ibexa_format_price` filter formats the price value by placing currency code either on the left or on the right of the numerical value.

 ``` html+twig
 {% for product.price in product.attributes %}